Skip to main content

 Periodical databases group together journal, magazine, and newspaper articles by subject.
 They also usually provide abstracts (brief summaries) and the full text of the articles.
 Do you need help identifying the differences between scholarly journal v. popular magazine articles?

-Note: Most periodical databases are part of the private, passworded Web, so you will need to have a current CCSF ID card with a barcode to access those that CCSF subscribes to.
-You get the free barcode from the Library either in person or online.
+Note: Most periodical databases are part of the private, passworded Web, so you will need to log in using your RAM ID credentials.

 Cross-searches all EBSCO databases (multidisciplinary) and includes a mix of news, magazine, trade journal and academic journal content.
 Also includes ebooks.